knyar/nginx-lua-prometheus/README.md

 * `dict_name` is the name of the nginx shared dictionary which will be used to store all metrics.
 Defaults to `prometheus_metrics` if not specified.
 * `prefix` is an optional string which will be prepended to metric names on output
+* `sync_interval` is an optional number to specify `lua-resty-counter` sync interval in seconds.
+It's only effective when lua-resty-counter is installed and used.

 Returns a `prometheus` object that should be used to register metrics.